-By default, owners logged into WHM cannot access individual accounts phpMyAdmin.
+By default, owners logged into WHM cannot access a database through a dependent cPanel's phpMyAdmin.
 You will get this error:

 "This feature is not available while logged in with root override.
 You are logged in with the root, or reseller's password.
 Please login with this user's account password"

-This means exactly what it says.
-You will need to log out of root, and log into the individual cPanel in order to access those databases.
+To resolve this, you will need to log out of root, and log into the individual cPanel in order to access a database via phpMyAdmin.

-Dedicated: You can access a 'root' phpmyadmin (WHM -> MySQL -> phpMyAdmin) that will access all databases on your server.
+Note: Root WHM users can use a 'root' phpMyAdmin (WHM > MySQL > phpMyAdmin) that will access all databases on your server.

 #2002 - The server is not responding (or the local MySQL server's socket is not correctly configured)

 Please contact us via phone or live chat so we can restart MySQL.